bupy7/yii2-grid/README.md

 ]);
 ```

-You necessary setting `id` as unique for correct work.
+You need to specify `id` as unique for correct work.

 > `id` and `options[id]` - not the same! `id` it identificator of widget, and
 `options[id]` it HTML-identificator of grid view.